 We recommend you replace your tooth as soon as possible to avoid your remaining teeth shifting.
 However, if you have a tooth extracted, we advise you to wait four to six months before replacing the tooth.
 We need to give the tissue there time to heal before we can place a restoration.

 Is a missing tooth considered a disability?

 No, losing teeth isn’t a rateable disability.
-A missing tooth can easily be replaced by some sort of false tooth restoration.
+A false tooth restoration can easily replace a missing tooth.
 Losing teeth due to natural aging is a normal cause of life.
 Missing teeth lost to trauma or injury may be considered differently.

 Is missing teeth a turn-off?